 Rather than struggling with stick-out ears by hiding them with certain hairstyles, wearing a hat, scarf, or other methods, you can be free of the problem with a correctly performed otoplasty.
 The first step is a consultation with Dr. Jeremy White, our board-certified plastic surgeon.

 He will carefully evaluate your individual situation and explain exactly how the procedure will be performed, as well as answer all of your questions and concerns.
 Call today to find out more about ear surgery for yourself or your child.
 It is important that you have this procedure done by a highly-skilled plastic surgeon.
 The outcome can vary, and as the ears are an important facial feature, you want to achieve the most attractive result possible.

 Within 24 to 72 hours, the swelling will begin to reduce.
 During this period, patients can wear a headband (ski-style) to hold the ears in place.
 Avoid any bouncing actions, or lowering the head below the level of the heart over the recovery period.
-After about one to two weeks (for most patients) the swelling is reduced, and the visible signs of surgery gone.
+After about one to two weeks (for most of our Miami otoplasty patients) the swelling is reduced, and the visible signs of surgery gone.
 The ears may feel tender for longer, as the healing process completes.
 Do not perform any vigorous exercise for three weeks after surgery, and plan to return to work or school about two to three days after surgery.

 Ear surgery to pin the ears back can be appropriate for children, adolescents, and adults.
 The first step is a full medical evaluation, including a review of the health history of the patient.
 A child must be five or six years old so that the ear cartilage has become stable and has finished most of its growth.
 In any cosmetic procedure, it is important that the patient is in good overall health, and is not suffering from a medical condition that makes surgery high risk.
 If you are unhappy with ears that stick out, you are probably a candidate for ear surgery.